shikhirsingh/SMS-BB10-Cordova-Plugin/README.md

-# SMS for BB10 Cordova / Webworks
+# SMS Plugin for BB10 Cordova / Webworks

 The purpose of this Cordova/Webworks plugin is to allow developers to send an SMS from within a Cordova/Webworks project for BlackBerry 10.
 This plugin differs from [invoke](https://developer.blackberry.com/html5/documentation/beta/text_messages.html)